awsdocs/amazon-sagemaker-developer-guide/doc_source/whatis.md

 Improve your machine learning models by detecting potential bias and help explain the predictions that models make\.

 **[SageMaker Edge Manager](edge.md)**
-Optimize custom models for edge devices, create and manage fleets, run models with an efficient runtime, and monitor each model on each device\.
+Optimize custom models for edge devices, create and manage fleets and run models with an efficient runtime\.

 **[SageMaker Ground Truth](sms.md)**
 High\-quality training datasets by using workers along with machine learning to create labeled datasets\.